fieldtrip/website/development/replicate_functionality_of_mne_software.md

 In this section, I will go through the steps of preprocessing CTF MEG data.

-The following can be done in the preprocessin
+The following can be done in the preprocessing:

 1.  gradient compensation of CTF MEG data
 2.  filtering